INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 If you are using a machine with ARM architecture (like Apple M series processors), you should modify the Dockerfile and change every occurrence of `x86_64` to `aarch64`.

+## FAQ

+### What can we modify?

+You can modify the `src/agent/mod.rs` file to implement your own agent logic as well as create new files in the `src/agent` directory to implement additional functionality.
+In case you would like to implement new methods on existing structs, use the new type pattern or extension trait pattern.

+You can add new crates to the `Cargo.toml` file, but do not delete or change versions of the crates that are already present in the file.

+Please, do not modify any other files, as they are used for proper network communication with the game server.

+### Can we include static files?

+If you need to include static files that your program should access during testing or execution, place them in the `data` folder.
+This folder is copied into the Docker image and will be accessible to your application at runtime.
+For example, you could include configuration files, pre-trained models, or any other data your agent might need.

+### In what format we will need to submit our bot?

+You will need to submit a zip file containing the whole repository.
+Of course, please, delete the `target` directory and any other temporary files before submitting, so the file size is as small as possible.